keymholio/alfred/README.md

 ## Installation
 Put the shell script in the location of your choice.
 You may want it readily available in /home/[your username]/bin or possibly in /usr/local/bin for all users.

+I also recommend removing the ".sh" extention so you won't have to use "alfred.sh" in all of the commands.
+All the code and examples below assume you don't have the ".sh" extension.

 Once there, you need to make it executable by running the following command:
 `chmod +x alfred`